BIF PhD Fellowships 2027 for International Junior Scientists in Germany

 • Follow BIF guidelines and seek supervisor advice

-• Await results from pre-selection and final selection stages
+• Await results from the pre-selection and final selection stages

 Applicants should visit the BIF website for more detailed guidance and read the FAQs and fellowship conditions.